maelys-mcardle/adventure/examples/ottawa/entities/world/mall.md

 to have a large crack running through the screen.
 The overhead lights are off, which is rather unexpected.

+## mallClothing: clothing store

+You are in the clothing store.
+The clothes here are on the more affordable side of things and they have larger sizes.

 ## mallWashrooms: washrooms entrance

 You are in the hallway to the shopping center's washrooms.